deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 Remember the special alert `DeadMansSwitch` — its presence in the cluster indicates that Prometheus is working.

-## How to add additional endpoints to scrape config.
-New way with CRD
+## How do I add additional endpoints to a scrape config?

 ```yaml
 apiVersion: monitoring.coreos.com/v1alpha1